 Field finishing of interior doors can be accomplished by several methods, using a variety of materials.
 First, assemble all the materials needed for your door finishing project.
+See list on page 2.

 Your work area should be clean, well-lighted, dust free, well ventilated, out of direct sunlight and in a climate controlled environment.
 When painting and staining avoid carpeted areas, cover all areas subject to paint or stain exposure.